Beyond Burning Man

 Our Dual Challenge: Take Action & Adapt

 Nikki Caravelli, a Burner and climate resilience planner in Sacramento, sent us valuable feedback on the 2021 Sustainability Update.
-Subsequently, Burning Man Project folks wrote a memo with her.
+Subsequently, we wrote a memo with her.
 She spoke on the 2022 BMP sustainability call.
 Nikki’s message was clear: climate change is already impacting us and will continue to make conditions more challenging.
 See her here:

 Year-round Climatic Risks in the Black Rock Desert

 The Nevada Climate Initiative projects that year-round climatic shifts will continue to impact the Black Rock Desert, Nevada, and beyond.
 The severe dust and heat we experienced during event week in 2022–and especially during Exodus–could become commonplace.
-The harsh winds and dust dunes we experienced before and after event week could become common and complicate, delay, and severely impact builds and Playa Resto.
+Harsh winds, dust dunes, and precipitation could complicate, delay, and severely impact pre-event builds and Playa Restoration.
 If we tried to move the event timing or location we’d face issues.
 Increasingly, in the Black Rock Desert we can expect:

 Climate Adaptation at Fly Ranch